-The DNT24 includes two serial ports, one for communication and an optional one for diagnostics.
-The communication port is a full-duplex UART interface with hardware flow control on two of the digital I/O pins as an optional feature.
+The DNT90 includes two serial ports, one for communication and an optional one for diagnostics.
+The communication port is a full-duplex UART interface with hardware flow control on two of the digital I/O pins an optional feature.
 One digital I/O pin can also be configured as an RS485 enable function.
-The serial communication port can be configured with baud rates from 1.2 to 250.0 kbps, with 9.6 kbps the default baud rate.
-The DNT24 communication port transmits/receives 8-bit data with a choice of even, odd or no parity and 1 or 2 stop bits.
+The serial communication port can be configured with baud rates from 1.2 to 250 kbps, with 9.6 kbps the default baud rate.
+The DNT90 communication port transmits/receives 8-bit data with a choice of even, odd or no parity and 1 or 2 stop bits.
 The default configuration is no parity and one stop bit.
 See Section 5.1 for recommendations on configuring the communication port, and Section 7.4.4 for detailed information on configuration parameters.
-The diagnostic port is enabled as an alternate function on two digital I/O pins, and can be configured with baud rates from 1.2 to 250.0 kbps, with 9.6 kbps the default baud rate.
-The diagnostic port transmits/receives 8-bit data with a choice of even, so configuration parameters.
-The diagnostic port is enabled as an alternate function on two digital I/O pins, and can be configured with baud rates from 1.2 to 250.0 kbps, with 9.6 kbps the default baud rate.
+The diagnostic port is enabled as an alternate function on two digital I/O pins, and can be configured with baud rates from 1.2 to 250 kbps, with 9.6 kbps the default baud rate.
+The diagnostic port is enabled as an alternate function on two digital I/O pins, and can be configured with baud rates from 1.2 to 250 kbps, with 9.6 kbps the default baud rate.
+The diagnostic port is enabled as an alternate function on two digital I/O pins, and can be configured with baud rates from 1.2 to 250 kbps, with 9.6 kbps the default baud rate.
 The diagnostic port transmits/receives 8-bit data with no parity and 1 stop bit.
 See Section 7.4.8 for diagnostic port configuration details.